ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

     }
 ```

-### Hooks
+### Hooks  {#hooks}

 This is the hook function to be called during transfers.
-It is empty here, if you need
+It is empty here, buf if you need
-to do something you need to override it.
+to do something you just override it.

 ```solidity